AFI (band)

 AFI (A Fire Inside) (Note: "A Fire Inside" is first attested on the 1997 album Shut Your Mouth and Open Your Eyes.
-Previously, monikers such as "Abuncha Fuckin' Idiots" and "Anthems for Insubordinates" were used, with "Asking for It" being listed for fan mail.) is an American rock band from Ukiah, California, formed in 1991.
-Since 1998, it consists of lead vocalist Davey Havok, drummer and backing vocalist Adam Carson, bassist, backing vocalist and keyboardist Hunter Burgan, and guitarist, backing vocalist and keyboardist Jade Puget.
-Havok and Carson are the sole remaining original members.
-Originally a hardcore punk band, they have since delved into many genres, starting with horror punk and following through post-hardcore and emo into alternative rock and gothic rock.
+Previously, monikers such as "Abuncha Fuckin' Idiots" and "Anthems for Insubordinates" were used, with "Asking for It" being listed for fan mail.) is an American rock band from Ukiah, California, that was formed in 1991.
+It has comprised lead vocalist Davey Havok, drummer Adam Carson, bassist-keyboardist Hunter Burgan, and guitarist-keyboardist Jade Puget since 1998.
+Havok and Carson are the sole remaining original members, with founding guitarist Mark Stopholese having left in 1998.
+They began as a hardcore punk band in the 1990s but have since explored a myriad of genres.
+The century's turn saw them embrace horror punk before gaining mainstream popularity in the 2000s with a post-hardcore and emo sound, following which they have delved into alternative rock and gothic rock.

 AFI has released twelve studio albums, ten EPs, one live album and one DVD.
 The band first reached substantial commercial success with their fifth album, The Art of Drowning (2000), which peaked at number 174 on the Billboard 200.
 They then broke into the mainstream with their sixth, Sing the Sorrow (2003), which peaked at number five on the Billboard 200 and remained on the chart for 51 weeks.
 The album was supported by popular singles "Girl's Not Grey" and "Silver and Cold", both of which peaked at number seven on America's Hot Modern Rock Tracks chart in 2003.
 "The Leaving Song Pt.
 II" was also released as a single, reaching number 16 on the chart.
 Sing the Sorrow was certified Platinum by the RIAA in 2006 and is AFI's best-selling release, having sold over 1.26 million copies as of September 2009.

 AFI's seventh album, Decemberunderground (2006), debuted at number one on the Billboard 200 and featured the hit single "Miss Murder", which topped the Hot Modern Rock Tracks chart, reached number 24 on the Billboard Hot 100 (Note: Another single, "Love Like Winter", reached number four on the Modern Rock Tracks chart.) and appeared in the video game Guitar Hero III: Legends of Rock.
 The album was certified Platinum by the RIAA in 2013.
 Their next three albums, Crash Love (2009), Burials (2013) and AFI (2017), were also successful, peaking at increasing positions on the Billboard 200.
 (Note: Crash Love peaked at number twelve, Burials at number nine, and AFI at number five.)
 An EP, The Missing Man, followed in December 2018.
 The band released their eleventh album, Bodies, on June 11, 2021.
 Their twelfth, Silver Bleeds the Black Sun..., was released on October 3, 2025.